mamund/tram/docs/archive/explainer.md

 TRAM also supports stable run-scoped interpolation values, allowing related behavioral interactions to share state across requests without introducing custom scripting.
 This keeps multi-step workflows explicit, reviewable, and manifest-driven.

-The layered structure also narrows debugging scope operationally.

-If a workflow assertion fails at Level 4 while Levels 0–3 continue passing, the failure can often be localized to continuity, accumulation, or sequencing behavior rather than transport, representation, or isolated mutation semantics.

 This approach does not replace existing testing or observability systems.
 Unit tests, schema validation, monitoring, and contract testing each address important concerns.
 TRAM explores a narrower but increasingly important space: the explicit expression of operational behavior itself.

-The implementation underneath a system may evolve rapidly over time.
-Behavioral expectations still need to remain visible, reviewable, and stable enough for coordination to persist across teams, services, tooling, and increasingly adaptive runtime environments.
+As distributed systems continue to evolve toward more adaptive, generated, and agent-assisted environments, the ability to define and verify observable behavior directly may become more valuable.
+The implementation underneath a system may change rapidly over time.
+The operational expectations governing that system still need to remain understandable, inspectable, and stable enough for humans and machines to coordinate around them.